| Appendix 5: Articles

 doing the impossible.
 They should strive to achieve success

 in implementing tasks which can be accomplished, he stressed.
+The Secretary-2 urged officials to be careful in giving

 priority to these four crops.
 They must conduct